Logo Voyage

 The weather can be perilous at times; even during the optimal seasons of spring and fall, it may rain for days—particularly in the south.
 Proper preparation and staying up to date with weather reports is a must.
 You are, however, never far from civilization in case of emergency.

-Be careful while walking in Kochi Prefecture, as it is the least populated.
-The major towns are far apart, and the coast is lined with small fishing towns that tend to shut down by eight or nine in the evening, making it difficult to find accommodations.
+Kochi Prefecture is the most difficult for walkers, as it is the least populated.
+The major towns are far apart, and the coast is lined with small fishing towns that tend to shut down by eight or nine in the evening, making it difficult to find accommodation.

 Shikoku is home to many snakes, including deadly pit vipers.
 When walking through brush or grass, stomping or otherwise making noise will divert most snakes from your path.